oikonomopo/electron-deep-linking-mac-win/README.md

 ## Issue

 In first instance app can't read custom url protocol.
 If app is opened already, every custom url protocol is passed!
-(Investigating!)
+// TODO (Investigating!)
+When app is closed and have a call with custom-url-protocol, open app and get the custom-url-protocol!
+Any kind of help for this issue is appreciated!

 ## To Use